vocamen/vocamen.github.io/_includes/indexcontent.md

 Don't hesitate to [contact us](more/engage/), share this website or even print this page as a leaflet to communicate the vision and encourage young and old people to be creative and listen for God's plan in your local community.

 ## Challenges
+Here's a slideshow of challenges for you.
+Choose one to achieve today!